Darwin Core spreadsheet for recording

 With the support of this scheme's sponsor (NBN) there is now a publishers page on GBIF.
 Just a single dataset there to begin with, it was necessary to figure out all the Darwin Core requirements and then collate all the information into a structure which conforms to GBIF's requirements (as well as other needs such as GIS mapping.)

 To that end I've assembled three guides, the first two are background information based on experience in uploading UK datasets, the third analyses Darwin Core and constructs a data model which allows spreadsheets to be used to collate data from across Europe.
+Please treat them as stubs (sensu Wikipedia) they may get updated should anyone take an interest, otherwise they are merely contemporary working notes.

 - Introductions: Parts 1 & 2